drIGunDev/SleepAnalyzerLiteIOS/README.md

-# SleepAnalizerLiteIOS
+# SleepAnalyzerLiteIOS

 > 💤 iOS sleep tracking app using real-time heart rate sensors (Polar Verity Sense, Polar OH1+, etc.).

-SleepAnalizerLiteIOS is an open-source app that collects heart rate data during sleep and visualizes hypnograms, sleep phases, and long-term statistics.
+SleepAnalyzerLiteIOS is an open-source app that collects heart rate data during sleep and visualizes hypnograms, sleep phases, and long-term statistics.

 It integrates with BLE sensors from **Polar** to provide detailed insight into sleep architecture and heart performance overnight.